tigerbluejay/BankAccountTests/Readme.md

-# BankAccountTests
+# Bank Account Tests

-This project builds on the existing Bank Account Project, referenced here: <a href="https://github.com/tigerbluejay/BankAccount">tigerbluejay/BankAccount: Simple Bank Account Demonstrating Classes and Objects, Exception Handling and Basic OOP (github.com)</a>

-The project is essentially the same except Class Libraries have been moved to a separate Class Library Project, which now has a reference to Bank Account Project.

-There are some minor changes like more calls to the MakeWithrawal() function and a new xUnit Test Project with 3 Tests to demonstrate how tests work.

-The first Asserts.True(true) to make sure tests are working and the the other two tests Assert that exceptions are thrown when attempting to overdraft and make a deposit with a negative number.
+This project builds on the original BankAccount repository: https://github.com/tigerbluejay/BankAccount, which demonstrates basic object-oriented principles like classes, exception handling, and encapsulation in a simple banking context.
+In this version, the core bank logic has been separated into a class library project, which now references the original BankAccount project for improved modularity.
+Minor enhancements include additional calls to MakeWithdrawal() and the introduction of a new xUnit test project.
+This test suite contains three unit tests: one to confirm the testing framework is set up correctly and two that verify exception handling for overdrafts and negative deposits.
+The goal is to illustrate how to structure and write basic unit tests for object-oriented C# code.